From the beautiful Fairy Glens and Pools to the incredible lochs, find out the best things to do on the Isle of Skye.

 4) Fairy Pools

 Head to Trotternish and you’ll come across some of Skye’s most peculiar landscape.
 Following a few thousand years of slipping cliffs and an ice age, the Quiraing is made up of huge jagged pinnacles, sunken lakes and rocky mountains.
-Hiking this area (around 3 hours) is worthwhile, rewarding you with enormous panoramic views across lochs, mountains and out to sea.
+Hiking this area (around 3 hours) is one of the best things to do on the Isle of Skye, rewarding you with enormous panoramic views across lochs, mountains and out to sea.